TariqAHassan/EasyMoney/_sources/README.txt

 As can be seen above, the date ranges for which Inflation (InflationRange) and Exchange Rate (CurrencyRange) data is available (as well as when these two overlap) are provided.
-Additionally, the dates of (some) transitions from one currency to another (CurrencyTransition) are noted.
+Additionally, the dates of known transitions from one currency to another are also provided.

 One can also gain access to *currency* and *inflation* information separately.